polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/05 - Credits and copyright information.md

 are distributed under the terms of the GPL license version 3, as published by the Free Software Foundation.
 See the [Free Software Foundation website](https://www.fsf.org/) for details.

-See the above respective Open Source projects for licensing information, but in general they are all _"permissive"_ in nature, except iTextSharp, which is distributed under an Affero GPL license.
+See the above respective Open Source projects for licensing information, but in general they are all _"permissive"_ in nature.

 In addition, I would like to say a special thank you to the following people and organisations.